 Instead, SAD is high in processed foods, sugar and processed carbs, unhealthy fats (trans fats), animal protein and saturated fats.
 Some of these lead to the overgrowth of bad bacteria that produce toxins, cause inflammation, disrupting gut barrier function and causing systemic inflammation = weight gain.

 Modern life is also full of toxins in food, pesticides, herbicides, genetically modified foods, environmental toxins in pollution, cleaning products, and environmental smells.
 Our cellular detoxification systems are really good at eliminating most of these.
 The problem is the amount we are exposed to overwhelms our system, resulting in the build-up of toxic products and free radicals produced.
 Result = chronic inflammation = weight gain.

 People in the Blue Zones have diets that are at least 80 – 90% plant-based, emphasising seasonal vegetables and fruits, legumes, whole grains, and nuts.
 They tend to eat goat or sheep’s milk products (not cow’s).
-Meat and sugar are consumed sparingly as celebratory food, small side dish or as flavour.
+Meat and sugar are consumed sparingly as a celebratory food, small side dish or as flavour.

 The Standard Western Diet and why it is not so healthy.

-A standard western diet lacks whole foods and contains a host of ingredients that are not so healthy or conducive to weight control.
+A standard western diet lacks whole foods and contains a host of ingredients that are not healthy or conducive to weight control.

 - Processed foods with high salt content.